ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

         Who says print is dead?

         When you sit down with customers or talk to people at trade shows, you've got to leave something behind.
 Something memorable.
 Something to touch.
 To read.
 To experience.
-Same thing goes for your storefront, food truck, or pizza place.
+Same thing goes for your storefront, your food truck, or even your e-commerce business.

         With high-quality print materials, your products pop off the page.
 Your story is sensational.
 Your brand?
 It's unbeatable!

         With well-written (and beautifully designed) print collateral, you can attract, captivate, and activate your audience.
 Sound good?
 Let's do it.
       image: /img/magic-pie-copy-icon-marketing.svg
     - serviceImage: /img/magic-pie-copy-icon-video.svg
       serviceTitle: Video Scripts